syncfusion-content/blazor-docs/blazor/chip/customization.md

 ---
 layout: post
 title: Customization in Blazor Chip Component | Syncfusion
-description: Learn about Customization in Blazor Chip component of Syncfusion, and more details.
+description: Learn here all about Customization in Syncfusion Blazor Chip component and more.
 platform: Blazor
 control: Chip
 documentation: ug
 ---

-# Chip Customization
+# Customization in Blazor Chip Component

 This section explains the customization of styles, leading icons, avatar, and trailing icons in Chip control.